auth0/docs/articles/architecture-scenarios/web-app-sso/part-3.md

 Authorization refers to the process of determining what actions a user can perform inside your application.

-You can either implement authorization directly inside your application, independently of Auth0, or use one of the available ways to retrieve the user authorization levels, put them as authorization claims inside the `id_token` and validate these claims inside your application, once you retrieve the token, to control access.
+You can either implement authorization directly inside your application, independently of Auth0, or use one of the available ways to retrieve the user authorization levels, put them as authorization claims inside the ID Token and validate these claims inside your application, once you retrieve the token, to control access.

 There are various ways in which you can retrieve and set the user authorization claims when using Auth0:
 - By configuring and using the [Auth0 Authorization Extension](/extensions/authorization-extension).